 Jones scores 21, sparks No. 20 Texas rally past TCU 75-66

-AUSTIN, Texas (AP) Time and again, Texas has turned to Andrew Jones to provide the offense to rescue the Longhorns from a loss.
+AUSTIN, Texas- Time and again, Texas has turned to Andrew Jones to provide the offense to rescue the Longhorns from a loss.

 They did it Wednesday against TCU, and the sixth-year guard delivered the big baskets again in arguably the best stretch of scoring in his career.